-On May 31, the CDC released interim guidance on Zika virus antibody testing and interpretation of results.
-Because of the differences in recommended clinical management of Zika and dengue virus infections, and the risk of adverse pregnancy outcomes in women infected with Zika virus during pregnancy, a conservative approach to the interpretation of antibody test results is necessary to reduce the possibility of a missed diagnosis of either infections.
+On May 31, 2017 the CDC released interim guidance on Zika virus antibody testing and interpretation of results.
+Because of the differences in recommended clinical management of Zika and dengue virus infections, and the risk of adverse pregnancy outcomes in women infected with Zika virus during pregnancy, a conservative approach to the interpretation of antibody test results is necessary to reduce the possibility of a missed diagnosis of either infection.
 The timing of IgM antibody testing and the thresholds of plaque reduction neutralization test (PRNT) have changed.

 - For symptomatic pregnant women, both the IgM test and real-time reverse transcription polymerase chain reaction (rRT-PCR) test should be performed concurrently, as soon as possible or up to 12 weeks after symptoms began; if the RT-PCR result is negative, and the Zika IgM test result is non-negative, then PRNT should be performed.

 - Based on earlier flavivirus research and limited preliminary data specific to Zika virus, the historical use of a 4-fold higher titer by PRNT might not discriminate between anti-Zika virus antibodies and cross-reacting antibodies in persons who have been previously infected with or vaccinated against a related flavivirus (i.e., secondary flavivirus infection).